Supervisor/supervisor/README.rst

 Supervisor will not run at all under any version of Windows.

-*This is the master branch, which will become Supervisor 4.0.
-The main change from Supervisor 3.x is added support for Python 3, which is still a work-in-progress and not released yet.*  Python 3 support is currently `blocked on several issues <https://github.com/Supervisor/supervisor/labels/python%203>`_.
-If Python 3 support is important to you, we would appreciate if you would test this branch and help resolve the open issues.
-If you depend on Supervisor in production, you should probably be running a release version of Supervisor 3.x.
+**Supervisor does not work on Python 3.**  This is the master branch, has work-in-progress support for Python 3.
+Supervisor is very likely to crash, cause subprocesses to hang, or otherwise behave unexpectedly when run on Python 3.
+See
+`issues running Supervisor on Python 3 <https://github.com/Supervisor/supervisor/labels/python%203>`_.
+It may also have regressions on Python 2 as a result of attempts to add Python 3 support.
+Help from developers with Python 3 porting experience is is needed.  **Do not use this branch on any production system.**

-Supervisor 4.0 will work under Python 2 version 2.6 or greater and Python 3 version 3.2 or greater.
+Supervisor 4.0 (unreleased) is planned to work under Python 2 version 2.6 or greater and Python 3 version 3.2 or greater.
+See note above about the current state of Python 3 support.

 Documentation
 -------------